 ‘Build a Hand-crafted Bookcase’ DVD

-Note: All prices include domestic shipping.
+Note: Price includes domestic shipping.

 Before you head to IKEA to buy another Billy bookcase, take a moment to read this important message.

 Store-bought bookcases with adjustable shelves stink.
 They are made from flimsy materials, they’re shoddily constructed using questionable fasteners and they can be too-easily configured to tip forward and crush you.

 Traditional bookcase construction, a topic covered in “The Anarchist’s Design Book,” is something I’m passionate about.
 If you are smart, you don’t need adjustable shelves.
 If you do your research, you can choose fasteners that will outlive you.
 And if you are frugal, you can build a completely excellent bookcase using home-center pine and a handful of simple hand tools.